AGuyNamedDJ/JuiceBox/README.md

 - How to connect to a database using pg
 - How to separate our concerns and organize our code
 - How to export/import functionality from one file to another

+Express

+- Use express
+- Provide endpoints with 4 "verbs"
+  - GET /posts (see posts)
+  - POST /posts (create post)
+  - PATCH /posts/:id (update post)
+  - DELETE /posts/:id (deactivate post)
+- Paramaterized routes
+  - GET /tags/:tagName/posts (list of all posts with that tagname)
+- Sub-routes
+  - /api/tags as a sub-route of /api

+JWT

+- jwt and jwt-express

+HTTP Requests